Codecademy/docs/content/css/concepts/colors/colors.md

   - "learn-intermediate-css"
 ---

+CSS colors can be set with the following:

+- Color name keywords (`aqua`)
+- Hexadecimal (`#00ffff`)
+- RGB value
+- HSL value

 Color name keywords can be used to set color property values for elements in CSS.
 All browsers support the following 147 CSS color names:

 | Keyword | Hexadecimal |
 | --- | --- |